RabbitMQ

 This example configures the RabbitMQ Publisher to send events to an exchange instead of a queue:

-.type The exchange type is set to
+The exchange type is set to TOPIC

 , meaning events can be routed based on routing keys that include wildcards.
-This allows consumers to subscribe to specific types of messages using patterns likemarket.IBM
+This allows consumers to subscribe to specific types of messages using patterns like market.IBM

 .